mmbman/Katagiri/jewel-mirror-awareness.md

 Even though you don’t know what the truth is, even though you don’t know what the universal rhythm is, you have to move toward it.
 Every day.
 And then the universe will stick out its hand and shake.
 That’s why you have to inquire, you have to knock on the door for a response.
 Sometimes the response can be seen, sometimes the response cannot be seen.
 But you cannot stop it, because everything is interconnected within the absolute.
 So we never know when or how to get that response.
 So completely beyond planning and speculation, all you can do is move toward the absolute, which means to knock on the door.
 And then inquiry and response will come up together.

 Inquiry and response is when the Spring comes and the flowers bloom; when Winter comes and the snow falls.
 When there is a teacher and then there is a disciple.
-When there is a truth, an absolute which we call the Dharmakaya Buddha, then there must be Something through which it is manifested.
+When there is a truth, an absolute which we call the Dharmakaya Buddha, then there must be something through which it is manifested.

 And that is our human body.